 Determining the correct height for your kitchen chimney from the stove is essential for several reasons.
 Firstly, the effectiveness depends on the distance between the stove and the chimney.
 If it is too close to the stove, it may not be able to capture all the smoke and fumes, leading to poor air quality in the kitchen.
 On the other hand, if it is too high, it may not be able to capture smoke and fumes effectively, resulting in poor ventilation.
 In addition, determining the correct height ensures the safety of the kitchen.
 If the chimney is too low, it may pose a fire danger, especially if you have a gas stove.

 Factors to Consider When Determining Kitchen Chimney Height from Stove

-Several factors come into play when determining the ideal kitchen chimney height from cooking surface.
+Several factors come into play when determining the ideal kitchen chimney height from the cooking surface.

 Type of cooktop

-If you have a small kitchen, a lower height may be appropriate.
+A lower height may be appropriate if you have a small kitchen.
 However, if you have a big kitchen, you may need a higher chimney to ensure adequate airflow.

 The size of the hood also determines the optimal chimney height.
-A small hood may require a lower chimney height, while a bigger hood may require a taller chimney.
+A small hood may require a lower chimney height, while a bigger one may require a taller one.

 Hire a Professional

 If you’re not sure about the minimum height of the chimney, hire a professional to assist you.
 A professional will take into account all the factors and ensure that the chimney is installed at the right height.